ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

 "Renown" is the currency of the campaign mode that the player receives by winning battles and spends on recruiting and upgrading their fighters between battles.
-The term obviously borrowed from [Banner Saga].
+The term is obviously borrowed from [Banner Saga].

 Updated campaign menu looks like this:

 ![a screenshot of campaign menu](campaign-menu.png)

-Now it shows not only the player's last battle casualties and their current fighters but also their current renown and a list of possible actions with their costs (in renown).
+Now it shows not only the last battle casualties and their current fighters but also their current renown and a list of possible actions with their costs (in renown).